 BGI Associates LLC

 COMPASSIONATE PROTECTION IN AN INSECURE WORLD

-PROFESSIONAL INVESTIGATIONS, TRAINING AND LIVE SCAN FINGERPRINTING
+PROFESSIONAL INVESTIGATIONS, BACKGROUND CHECKS AND LIVE SCAN FINGERPRINTING

 PRIVATE DETECTIVES AND INVESTIGATORS, LIVE SCAN FINGERPRINTING, FINGERPRINTING SERVICES, FORENSICS, GPS TRACKING